 1. Make Prayer a Priority

 Having regular, daily prayer time, a time to talk with God.
-To give Him thanks and present our requests to Him is critically important to abiding in Him.
+To give Him thanks and present our requests to Him is critically important to abide in Him.

 Just like relationships with friends and family, talking with the Lord consistently and honestly is key to growing in His love.